 After moving on to a new project, I had a tech lead who invested in my professional growth and held me accountable.
 This changed the trajectory of my career.
 For some, that technical mentor never shows up.
 This has left many engineers out to sea drifting about with little to no direction.
 So how do we prevent this from happening?
 We surround them with a great engineering culture…read on to find out how.

 How to Create a Great Engineering Culture for Young Engineers

 We often get asked how we create a great engineering culture for young engineers.
 It’s simple.
 Our engineering culture focuses on shipping software.
 We emphasize this to our young engineers when they start.
-We make sure they merge their first change to the production branch (master) within the first two weeks of starting.
-If this excites you…read on.
-If this scares you…definitely read on!
+We make sure they merge their first change to the production branch (master) within two weeks of starting.
+If that thought excites you…read on.
+If it scares you…definitely read on!
 To ensure our young engineers learn quickly and don’t accidentally nuke the system in the process we do three things:

 1. Hook them up with a Coach

 That’s right, we pair up every young engineer with a senior software engineer.
 Our software coaches are specifically trained to help our young engineers navigate their new project.
 This includes ramping up on code repos, understanding implementation approaches, and getting to know new colleagues.
 Most importantly, they are there to answer questions.
 In fact, we tell our young engineers if they aren’t asking questions, something’s wrong!
 Our coaches are critical to accelerating our young engineers’ ability to learn and become high performing team members.